 You can learn more about scaling, load balancing, and expanding your Droplet’s resources in the following tutorials:

-If you need further help establishing a working SSH connection to your Droplet, you can open a support ticket.
-Make sure to include:
+If you need further help, you can open a support ticket.
+Make sure to include the following information:

 Including all the above diagnostic information and clarifying where you are encountering the issue when trying to connect can help us quickly get up to speed with where your need on the issue is.